 Under the tax-qualified employee savings and retirement plan, our 401(k) plan, all eligible U.S. employees, including our named executive officers, may elect to defer a percentage of their eligible compensation in our 401(k) plan, subject to the annual IRS limit.
-In 2019, we matched 100% of the employee contributions up to 4% of annual eligible compensation.
-The 2019 matching contributions made under the Safe Harbor Matching Contribution are fully vested.
+In 2021, we matched 100% of the employee contributions up to 4% of annual eligible compensation.
+The 2021 matching contributions made under the Safe Harbor Matching Contribution are fully vested.

 We do not provide perquisites or other personal benefits to our named executive officers other than those that we provide to our employees.
-We do not provide any tax reimbursement payments (including "gross-ups") on any personal benefits, except in the case of certain relocation benefits.
+We do not provide any tax reimbursement payments (including "gross-ups") on any personal benefits, except in the case of certain relocation benefits and discretionary non-recurring spot-bonuses to non-executive employees.

-Discretionary Cash Bonuses
+Discretionary and Sign-On Cash Bonuses

-From time to time, we may pay cash bonuses to employees upon the successful completion of certain projects and we may also pay sign-on bonuses to aid in recruiting certain key employees.
+From time to time, we may pay cash bonuses to employees upon the successful completion of certain projects and we may also pay sign-on bonuses to aid in recruiting or relocating certain key employees.